cerebral/cerebral/packages/docs/content/best-practices/11_server-side.en.md

 This way you can import the same state file on your client and on the server.
 On the server you just populate the missing state.

 ### Business logic
 You might also be tempted to use Cerebral to handle server side business logic.
 But Cerebral is actually a small wrapper around [function-tree](https://github.com/cerebral/function-tree).
-Function-tree has its own node debugger and gives you more flexibility in handling complexities on the server as well.
+Function-tree has its own debugger and gives you more flexibility in handling complexities on the server as well.